digiaiiris/tuntilukkarihelp/README.md

 7. You can apply the suggestion by clicking `Apply` button.
 The applied entry moves to today's work entries where you can still modify it.
 8. You can apply apply all the complete and autofilled suggestions by clicking `Apply all`button.

+Note that you don't need to apply all the suggestions.
+Usually, there are such events in your calendar that are irrelevant to the work entry recording.

+BTW, private calendar events are automatically filtered out from the suggestions.

 # Calendar Event Notations to Enable Automatic Suggestions

 ![Calendar notation screenshot](calendarnotation.png)